-If you’ve gone to see a Chinese medicine practitioner, or grew up in an asian household you might be familiar with the concept of damp in the body.
-My parents would always scold me after consuming my 3rd kinder bueno that I would become "heaty" or "yit hay".
+If you’ve gone to see a Chinese medicine practitioner or grew up in an Asian household you might be familiar with the concept of damp in the body.
+My parents would scold me after consuming my 3rd kinder Bueno that I would become "heaty" or "yit hay".

 So what does that actually mean?
 Here is my description of damp.
 As I’m a visual person, I have always associated dampness with Jabba the hutt.
 Known as "the mountainous pustule" or "the bloated one."
-It is clear that Jabba is the perfect representation of damp.
+Jabba is the perfect representation of damp.

 What the heck is damp?

-Sticky, heavy, slows things down, lingering and difficult to expel.
+Damp is sticky, heavy, it slows things down, lingering and is difficult to expel.
 It can lodge in specific places in the body or can be generalised.
-Damp can be paired with thermal properties and be known as damp heat or damp cold.
+Damp can be paired with thermal properties and can be known as damp heat or damp cold.

 What causes damp?

-Damp can be from extrinsic factors such as living/working in a damp and humid environment (eg. the planet of Nal hutta, where Jabba was born, known for it’s hot and boggy environment.
-Living in the UK now, it is a common problem in a lot of houses.
-It causes mould, rot, and a humid environment.
+Damp can be from extrinsic factors such as living/working in a damp and humid environment (eg. the planet of Nal hutta, where Jabba was born, known for it’s the hot and boggy environment.
+People living in the UK face common problems with damp, mould, and rot in houses due to the humid environment.

-Damp can also be from intrinsic factors like poor diet, overconsumption (jabba was synonomous with gluttony) , overworking, improper eating habits,over exhaustion, over worrying.
+Damp can also be from intrinsic factors like poor diet, overconsumption (Jabba was synonymous with gluttony), overworking, improper eating habits,over-exhaustion, over worrying.

 The spleen is a key digestive organ in Chinese medicine.
-It is in charge of transforming the foods we eat into nutrient building blocks that are transported to the rest of the body. when this function is injured by intrinsic and extrinsic factors, it will become dysfunctional and create damp.
+It is in charge of transforming the foods we eat into nutrient building blocks.
+These nutrients are then transported to the rest of the body.
+When this function is injured by intrinsic and extrinsic factors, it will become dysfunctional and create damp.
 Damp is then transported to the rest of the body by the lungs.